 Ensuring you lock all your doors and windows whenever out on a short errand, at work, or on a long vacation is a critical safety measure.
 Intruders don’t discriminate and can strike within the shortest window of opportunity.
 Working closely with a locksmith for necessary lock and key configurations would be a great solution.

-Intruders can almost sniff valuable possessions in your house from a mile away, they know your habits and the habits of many other homeowners.
+Professional intruders can almost sniff valuable possessions in your house from a mile away, they know your habits and the habits of many other homeowners.
 If you have full-length windows or glass doors, an intruder can easily sneak peek at your most prized goods.
 Your life is on show.
 Introducing blinds and curtains and using them is a key lesson in securing a home.

-Valuable items like laptops, jewelry, phones, and purses should be stored away in a safe somewhere.
+Valuable items like laptops, jewelry, phones, and purses should be stored away in a safe or somewhere out of site.
 They present an overwhelming temptation to intruders and hiding them is a fundamental lesson in securing a home.